Your Guide To Divorce Lawyer Fees In Singapore

 If you need extra help with your cash flow, we can work out instalment payments for our transparent and fixed fees to help you better manage your finances and keep track of your legal expenses.

-This helps you afford the legal support that you need, and it also gives us the opportunity to be involved in your case and help you.
+This helps you afford the legal support that you need and allows us to be involved in your case and help you.

 If you’re still unsure of what to expect regarding the process and timeline of a Divorce, here’s a quick summary of how a Divorce will typically proceed: